 A cataract causes blurring of one’s vision.
 Some babies are born with cataract or develop cataract at a very early age within the first six months.
 This condition is called congenital or infantile cataract.
 In case a baby is born with a cataract it is called a congenital cataract and if a cataract develops in the first six months of life it is termed as infantile cataract.Children can have cataract in one (unilateral) or both (bilateral) their eyes.
 Most children with cataract in only one eye usually have good vision in the other.

 There are various kinds of cataract; some impact the vision and some don’t.
-A cataract located towards the center of the lens is more likely to affect vision and visual system development than the one located around the periphery of the lens.
+A cataract located towards the centre of the lens is more likely to affect vision and visual system development than the one located around the periphery of the lens.
 Apart from the location, the impact on the vision also depends on the size of the cataract and how dense it is.

 Very dense cataracts can also cause blindness in babies if not treated.

 An assessment by an ophthalmologist is essential to assess the impact of the cataract and the line of treatment.

 If the paediatric doctor suspects a child to have congenital cataract at birth, they will recommend an examination by an ophthalmologist.

 It is recommended to screen the baby for any eye problem including congenital cataracts within the first 24-48 hours after birth.